AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 This issue also comes down to the level of resilience of the supply chain.
 By diversifying their supply base across multiple countries, businesses can mitigate geopolitical risks.

-However, For some companies, it can be difficult to find alternative suppliers due to the nature of the materials.
+However, for some companies, it can be difficult to find alternative suppliers due to the nature of the materials.
 For instance, for smartphone manufacturers, some materials can only be purchased from certain suppliers in certain countries.
 In this case, companies need to plan in advance and make sure their supply network is diverse enough to mitigate the risk of geopolitical disruptions.

 8. Avoiding cybersecurity threats